 Nat, “What’s dinner?
 You’re cutting baguettes into rounds, I suspect caviar.”

-“And sour cream, then steak and baked and creamed spinach.
+“And sour cream, then steak and baked, fried cauliflower and mushrooms.
 Zoe C snagged a devil’s food cake while she was at Louisa’s.”

 “Zoe C is a genius…and hot.”